Watch this short video about the Freemans by National Geographic

-Dave and Amy Freeman run the Wilderness Classroom and are dedicated to introducing kids to some of the world’s wildest places through school assemblies and online expeditions.
+Dave and Amy Freeman run the Wilderness Classroom and are dedicated to introducing kids to some of the world’s wildest places through virtual school assemblies and online expeditions.
 They were named Adventurers of the Year by National Geographic for their pioneering work in 2014.

 The Freemans are also the authors of A Year in the Wilderness: Bearing Witness in the Boundary Waters, an award winning book about the year they spent in the Boundary Waters Canoe Area Wilderness in partnership with the Campaign to Save the Boundary Waters.